avi-1227/password-generator-5/Readme.md

 ## Features

 - Generates random passwords with customizable length.
-- Allows users to include uppercase letters, lowercase letters, numbers, and special characters in the passwords.
+- Allows users to include letters, numbers, and special characters in the passwords.
 - Easy-to-use command-line interface.

 ## Getting Started